 To improve quality of surroundings ++ ++ ++ landscape and townscape features are taken into consideration.
 This site is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with the proportional growth within the Core Strategy.
 N/A To conserve and where appropriate enhance the historic environment and cultural heritage ++ ++ ++ This site is not over and above the Core Strategy in terms of SEA objectives and see to enhance surroundings with development in line with the proportional growth within the Core Strategy.
 Policy safeguards are included within the policy to ensure historic and cultural heritage features are taken into consideration.
 N/A To improve air quality 0 0 + This site is not over and above the Core Strategy in terms of SEA objectives and would only see to development in line with the proportional growth within the Core Strategy.
 This could have a positive effect on air quality if implemented correctly over time.
 N/A To reduce the effect of traffic on the 0 ? ?
 This site is not over and above the Core Strategy in terms of SEA N/A environment objectives and would only see to enhance surroundings with development in line with the proportional growth within the Core Strategy.
 With development there will be some margin increase in traffic however this would be balanced by the implementation of sustainable development and measures to mitigate against impacts.
 An unknown impact could be seen in the longer term as the impact of the number of cars attributed to 5 new dwellings is unknown.
-To reduce contributions to climate change X x x N/A N/A To reduce vulnerability to climate change X X X N/A N/A To improve water quality X X X N/A N/A To provide for sustainable sources of water supply x x x N/A N/A To avoid, reduce and manage flood risk ++ ++ ++ This site is not over and above the Core Strategy in terms of SEA objectives and directly specifies that any development will not N/A increase the risk of flooding and development will be in line with proportional growth within the Core Strategy.
+To reduce contributions to climate change X X х N/A N/A To reduce vulnerability to climate change X X X N/A N/A To improve water quality X X X N/A N/A To provide for sustainable sources of water supply X X x N/A N/A To avoid, reduce and manage flood risk ++ ++ ++ This site is not over and above the Core Strategy in terms of SEA objectives and directly specifies that any development will not N/A increase the risk of flooding and development will be in line with proportional growth within the Core Strategy.
 To conserve soil resources and quality + + + This site is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with policy RA2 and proportional growth within the Core Strategy.
 N/A To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This site is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with policy RA2 and proportional growth within the Core Strategy.
-N/A Overall commentary and any cumulative only see to e nhance surroundir ngs with develop uired by the Core Strategy in terms of soment in line with the proportional grow margin increase in traffic however this th within the Core

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018 effects the implementation of sustainable measures to mitigate against impacts as with the impact on flooding and enhancement of the rural character of the area.
+N/A Overall commentary and any cumulative only see to e This site would be not over and above that required by the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with the proportional growth within the Core Strategy.
+With development there will be some margin increase in traffic however this would be balanced by effects the implementation of sustainable measures to mitigate against impacts as with the impact on flooding and enhancement of the rural character of the area.
 An unknown impact could be seen in the longer term as the impact of the number of cars attributed to 5 new dwellings is unknown.

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan